mmollina/Autopolyploid_Linkage/README.md

-# Supplementary code to the paper "Linkage analysis and haplotype phasing in experimental autopolyploid populations with high ploidy level using hidden Markov models"
+# Supplementary scripts for the paper "Linkage analysis and haplotype phasing in experimental autopolyploid populations with high ploidy level using hidden Markov models"

 Before performing the analysis and simulations, please install: